ChingMEA/AXYS-Project-Grant/README.md

 This repository contains the full R analysis pipeline used to examine how persistent organic pollutant (POP) concentrations (dioxins, PCBs, OCPs) in human pancreas and peripancreatic adipose tissues relate to markers of islet and β-cell function.
 The results generated from this pipeline are reported in the following publication from the Bruin Lab:
 *“Persistent organic pollutant concentrations in human pancreas and peripancreatic adipose tissues correlate with markers of beta cell dysfunction”*

-**NOTE:** Raw data used in these analyses (pollutant concentrations, donor metadata, functional parameters) are NOT INCLUDED in this repository.

 ### Analyses included in this repository
 - **Within-tissue POP–POP correlations (pancreas, adipose)**
 - **POP–GSIS correlations across multiple functional readouts:**